-The floor surface of your balcony is likely to become extremely dirty, and because of this requires special attention.
+The floor surface of your balcony is likely to become extremely dirty, especially thanks to the Singapore humidity, and because of this requires special attention.
 Invest in a steam cleaner, which will make the job of removing grime that little bit easier.
 Moreover, ensure you scrub/clean the space at least once a fortnight, to prevent build-up of dirt and pollutants.

-If you need help choosing certain accessories, you can always chat to an expert via the homify website!
+If you need help choosing certain accessories, you can always chat to an expert, like one of our professional Gardeners, via the homify website!

-One of the best things about upholstered exterior furniture is that the covers can almost always be removed, laundered, dried and put back on.
+One of the best things about Singapore outdoor furniture, especially upholstered pieces, is that the covers can almost always be removed, laundered, dried and put back on.
 Doing this regularly will ensure your balcony looks neat, tidy and clean, while resisting any shabby or dishevelled appearance.

+Who knew that more space and style could be directly linked to one's house cleaning routine?
 If you have a balcony, you likely have glazed doors that lead outside.
-These unfortunately become extremely dirty, extremely quickly.
-Implement a regular polishing and scrubbing routine, to ensure your balcony looks inviting, and your indoor aesthetic is one of dazzling cleanliness.
+These unfortunately become extremely dirty, extremely quickly (and our Singapore humidity and weather are not helping).
+Implement a regular house-cleaning routine that includes polishing and scrubbing to ensure your balcony looks inviting, and your indoor aesthetic is one of dazzling cleanliness.

 Built-in storage is a great idea for keeping certain precious items away from dust and dirt.
 Additionally, storage can help prevent household members from dumping their odds and ends in the middle of your outdoor living space.